makhowastaken/GWGBC_FW/HWv1_1/README.md

 Instructions on this process in video linked above; [skip to the thirty nine minute mark.](https://youtu.be/YM7wYx_SsRY&t=2341)

 To update:
-* On your favorite PC (macOS tested and verified on v1.1, Linux and co. presumed working), download the firmware "update.bin" file for the firmware you wish to flash.
+* On your Windows or mac PC, download the firmware "update.bin" file from this repository or funnyplaying's google drive links
-* File must be named "update.bin".
+* Firmware update **must** be named "update.bin".
 You cannot rename after copying.
-Note that Safari on macOS downloads the file with the name "true".
-You will need to rename to "update.bin".
-* Switch FPGA GBC on with no game inserted (for safety -- a game won't interfere with the update process but the update could wipe your save)
+* Switch FPGA GBC on with no game inserted
 * Plug console into PC via USB Type C data cable (USB 2.0 is fine but USB 3.0 or USB Type C host type cables should also work)
 * Copy "update.bin" file over to 1MB "FUNNY_PLAY_" file system
-* Device will automatically update and reboot
+* Device will begin the update immediately while file copies
-* Device may now be disconnected or switched off (or just played, I don't judge) once file copy completed
+* Once copy is completed and device reboots, the update is completed

 Occasionally, the saved display profile is corrupt and the console will display a garbled screen image on boot after updating to a different firmware version.